West Kowloon Cultural District: Venues

-The WKCDA seeks to deliver the West Kowloon Park and core arts and cultural facilities in three stages or batches:

 Batch 1

 West Kowloon Bamboo Theatre (demolished)

 The West Kowloon Bamboo Theatre was built at the junction of Canton Road and Austin Road West (the present site of Xiqu Centre) in January 2012.
 It was the first cultural event organised by WKCDA to mark the launch of the design and construction stage of the district.
 Bamboo theaters were once a staple for honouring and celebrating the Chinese sea goddess Tin Hau and Zhen Jun.
 The event, which was a combination of traditional Cantonese opera, contemporary visual art installations and film shows in collaboration with the Chinese Artists Association of Hong Kong and involved various renowned visual artists, attracted over 12,000 participants in 7 days.
 The Bamboo Theatre was initially to be an annual event, but as of 2021 has not been recreated.

 AXA x WONDERLAND (nursery park)

 Opened in July 2015, the temporary Nursery Park is located at the northwestern part of the site.
 It features open lawns and a pet zone, and is a testing ground for greenery in the future park.
 It is also where Freespace Happening, a free outdoor music and arts event, takes place.
 Since September 2022, it is called AXA x WONDERLAND.